Coloring bipartite graphs with semi-small list size: The Behavior of ξ m(k A)

 is the desired function, completing the proof. \end{proof}

-By \cref{prop:ximxim}, \cref{prop:alphabound}, and \cref{prop:loglogbound}, the limit $\lim_{k\to\infty} \log(\xi'_m(k))/k$ is at least $0$ but at most $\log 2 + \log \log 2 \approx 0.3266$.
-Despite appearances, the question of whether $\lim_{k\to\infty} \log(\xi'_m(k))/k$ is zero or positive is relatively unimportant compared to determining the actual value of the limit.
-To see this, observe that changing the base of the logarithm used to define $\xi'_m(k)$ will multiply values by an exponential in $k$, changing the value of the limit by a constant.
+By applying \cref{prop:ximxim}, \cref{prop:alphabound}, and \cref{prop:loglogbound}, we know that the limit $\lim_{k_A\to\infty} \log(\xi^*_m(k_A))/k_A$ is at least $0$ but at most $\log 2 + \log \log 2 \approx 0.3266$.
+Despite appearances, the question of whether the limit $\lim_{k_A\to\infty} \log(\xi^*_m(k_A))/k_A$ is zero or positive is relatively unimportant compared to determining the actual value of the limit.
+To see this, observe that changing the base of the logarithm used to define $\xi^*_m(k_A)$ will multiply values by an exponential in $k_A$, changing the value of the limit by a constant.

-It is natural to make the following conjecture: \begin{conj} $\lim_{k\to\infty} \log(\xi_m(k))/k$ exists and is equal to $\lim_{k\to\infty} \log(\xi'_m(k))/k$. \end{conj} However, applying similar methods to attack this problem does not directly work, since one cannot rule out the case where the values of $\Delta_A$ witnessing a low value of $\xi_m(k)$ grow extremely quickly.
-Therefore, resolving this conjecture appears to require a deeper understanding of list coloring, as opposed to just graph amplification techniques.
+It is natural to make the following conjecture: \begin{conj} $\lim_{k_A\to\infty} \log(\xi_m(k_A))/k_A$ exists and is equal to $\lim_{k_A\to\infty} \log(\xi^*_m(k_A))/k_A$. \end{conj} However, applying similar methods to attack this problem does not directly work, since one cannot rule out the case where the values of $\Delta_A$ witnessing a low value of $\xi_m(k)$ grow extremely quickly.
+Therefore, resolving this conjecture appears to require a deeper understanding of list coloring beyond graph amplification techniques.